 Thanksgiving Gift Card Collections for clients of River City Food Bank and the Center at St. Matthew’s to make their Thanksgiving Dinner Special!

 HART Winter-Shelter is an opportunity for our members to offer warm hearts, a homemade breakfast, a hot shower, and a bag lunch to those living on the streets.

 Gifts from the Heart is a gift giving program where members of St. Michael’s buy presents for our neighbors accessing services through the county.

 Habitat for Humanity – Unity Build is an opportunity for our members to work with other faith communities building houses for those who would otherwise not be able to be home owners.

 Easter Gift Card Collection for clients at River City Food Bank and the Center at St. Matthew’s.

-Hygiene Kits for Star King 5th Graders We collected shampoo, soap, toothpaste, toothbrushes, floss, deodorant, and other essentials to partner with the teachers and staff teaching a Hygiene Unit for the 5th graders.
-They were super appreciative for the support.
+Hygiene Kits for Star King 5th Graders We collect shampoo, soap, toothpaste, toothbrushes, dental floss, deodorant, and other essentials to partner with the teachers and staff teaching a Hygiene Unit for the 5th graders.
+This will be our second year engaged in this project.